 Once a user has tried Krokodil, it is likely already too late.
 The euphoric feeling only lasts for around two hours, and then withdrawal symptoms set in.
 Krokodil is highly addictive – perhaps even more so than heroin.
 While heroin withdrawal symptoms can last for a week, reports state that Krokodil withdrawal can last for an entire month.
 Like heroin withdrawal, coming off Krokodil is an extremely painful process, so it is no surprise that many addicts start taking the drug again to get rid of the withdrawal symptoms.

 Because of the severity of the side effects, Krokodil symptoms can be hard to treat.
 Medication may be required to combat any infections or gangrene caused by the user’s open wounds and exposed flesh.
 Badly affected limbs may need to be amputated.

 Once a user has beaten their Krokodil addiction, a serious feat that requires specialist Krokodil addiction treatment – they may need surgery to repair their body.
 Exposed bones, open muscle, and missing skin may need surgery to repair, and skin grafts to cover the affected areas.

 Help with Krokodil addiction

 Users with a Krokodil addiction require treatment and help as soon as possible.
 With such severe and lethal side effects, Krokodil can claim a person’s life in just a couple of years.
 Withdrawal is hard and painful, which is why you need the help and support of trained specialists and a Krokodil treatment center.
-Call Steps to Recovery today for more information on Krokodil addiction treatment.
+Contact Steps to Recovery today at (866) 488-8684 for more information on Krokodil addiction treatment.